Cheto01/medical_CLIP/README.md

 9. Get the best hyperparameters found by Optuna and retrain the model using those hyperparameters.

 10. Using a function, we calculated the  `F1 score` on the test set by comparing the binary predictions to the ground truth labels using the `compute_f1_score` function.
 Note that we need to convert the predictions and labels back to CPU before computing the `F1 score`.

+# Stacking models

+In `stack_model.py`, we define a new `ImageEncoder` class that loads ResNet152, ResNet18, and DenseNet from the torchvision.models module, removes their last fully connected layer, and concatenates their features.
+We freeze all parameters of these models to prevent them from being trained during training.

+We can use the same dataset and the Roberta model for text encoding as before, and we can use the same training and evaluation code with the new `ImageEncoder` class.

+To do so, import `stack_model.ImageEncoder` and replace the `image_encoder` in the `roberta_clip_optuna.py` (row 63) to use the staking model instead of ResNet50.